mpizosdim/Get-and-Clean-Data--Project/CodeBook.md

 The following values are found in the data set:

-* tBodyAcc-XYZ
+* tBodyAcc-XYZ: Body accelaration in time domain
-* tGravityAcc-XYZ
+* tGravityAcc-XYZ: Gravity accelaration in time domain
-* tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ: Body acceleration Jerk in time domain
-* tBodyGyro-XYZ
+* tBodyGyro-XYZ: Body gyroscopic in time domain
-* tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ: Body gyroscopic Jerk in time domain
-* tBodyAccMag
+* tBodyAccMag: Body acceleration Mgnitude in time domain
-* tGravityAccMag
+* tGravityAccMag: Gravity acceleration Mgnitude in time domain
-* tBodyAccJerkMag
+* tBodyAccJerkMag: Body acceleration Jerk Magnitude in time domain
-* tBodyGyroMag
+* tBodyGyroMag: Body gyroscopic Magnitude in time domain
-* tBodyGyroJerkMag
+* tBodyGyroJerkMag: Body gyroscopic Jerk Magnitude in time domain
-* fBodyAcc-XYZ
+* fBodyAcc-XYZ: Body accelaration in frequency domain
-* fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ: Body accelaration Jerk in frequency domain
-* fBodyGyro-XYZ
+* fBodyGyro-XYZ: Body gyroscopic in frequency domain
-* fBodyAccMag
+* fBodyAccMag: Body accelaration Magnitude in frequency domain
-* fBodyAccJerkMag
+* fBodyAccJerkMag: Body accelaration Jerk Magnitude in frequency domain
-* fBodyGyroMag
+* fBodyGyroMag: Body gyroscopic Magnitude in frequency domain
-* fBodyGyroJerkMag
+* fBodyGyroJerkMag: Body gyroscopic Jerk Magnitude in frequency domain

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 The set of variables that were taken into consideration for the analysis are: